rdkcentral/Thunder/Tools/doc/TagDescription.md

 # @property
 ### Description

-We mark a method to be a property when we intented to simple get and set.
+Mark a method to be a property when the intention is to perform simple get and set.
 It cannot have more than one parameter.
 A method which does more than get and set should not be marked as property even if it is having a single parameter.
 A property is said to be write only if its parameter is const and there no ther method definition with non const is given for reading.
 A property is said to be read only if its parameter is non-const and there no ther method definition with const is given for setting.